Ellesse: Celebrity endorsements

 A number of sports celebrities have endorsed Ellesse, including tennis players Tommy Haas, Chris Evert, Guillermo Vilas, Boris Becker, Mats Wilander, Pat Cash, Arantxa Sánchez, Anna Kournikova and Jose Vilela, skiers Marc Girardelli and Jean-Luc Crétier, and Formula 1 driver Alain Prost.

-Other celebrities associated with the brand include boxer Muhammad Ali, Liam Smith, Natas Kaupas and Maurice Cheeks, and actors Brigitte Nielsen and Roger Moore.
+Other celebrities associated with the brand include boxer Muhammad Ali, Natas Kaupas and Maurice Cheeks, and actors Brigitte Nielsen and Roger Moore.

 Ellesse also ventured into football sponsorship, and it manufactured the kits for the New York Cosmos in the 1980s.

-On May 11, 2019, popular DJ Solomun can be seen wearing a black jacket sporting the Ellesse logo during his performance at Château de Chambord during the Cercle x Chambord Festival.

 In October 2021, Elesse partnered with the YouTube group The Sidemen in a collaboration with their own clothing brand, SDMN.

 Purchase by Pentland Group

 In 1994, British brand management company Pentland Group purchased 90% of the shares of Ellesse for £20 million.
 Pentland had been Ellesse's UK distributor since 1981.
 Servadio retained 10% of the shares.

 Pentland Group also owns other well-known sportswear brands, such as Berghaus and Speedo.
 It currently licenses the Ellesse brand to partners in countries around the world, who manufacture and distribute Ellesse products in their territory.

-In 2009, Ellesse celebrated its 50th anniversary with a party in Rome in July 2009.
+Ellesse celebrated its 50th anniversary with a party in Rome in July 2009.